lbecher/xibo-linux/apt/README.md

 ```

 This script will:
-- Detect the host architecture automatically
+- Automatically detect the host architecture
 - Install build dependencies
 - Build third-party libraries (date-tz, sqlite-orm)
 - Compile Xibo Player for the current architecture